Nordic International Film Festival is based in New York City at the renowned Scandinavia House (The Nordic Center) on Park Avenue.

 - The festival Directorate may deny participation to any film unable to meet the technical requirements for a public screening of good quality.

-- Only producers, directors, and main actors/actress can receive the physical awards at the award ceremony.
-Regardless of their winning status, winning filmmakers who can't attend the Awards Ceremony in New York, will only receive laurels.
-We reserve the right to decide which nominated films that will be a part of the screening of 2016 based on the quality of their showcase Blu-Ray or DCP as well as program scheduling.
+- Regardless of their winning status, winning filmmakers who can't attend the Awards Ceremony in New York, will only receive laurels.
+We reserve the right to decide which nominated films that will be a part of the screening of 2017 based on the quality of their showcase Blu-Ray or DCP as well as program scheduling.
 Winners will be announced online and in press.
 The festival has the right to work with any institution and partner festivals for all kind of cooperation, including joint events or promotions.

 You agree to indemnify us and hold us and our employees, owners, affiliates, and partners harmless from all claims and liability associated with your participation or entry to the NIFF.